haibinhuang/GettingAndCleaningData/CodeBook.md

 **numeric**

-averages of mean value and standard variation of the measurements (details below).
+Averages of mean value and standard variation of the measurements (details below).

 These data come from the accelerometer and gyroscope 3-axial raw signals tacc.xyz and tgyro.xyz.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tbodyacc.xyz and tgravityacc.xyz) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.